Who can join 100 Women Who Care?

 How do I nominate a charity?

-Nomination forms are ONLY sent to registered members by email in the weeks leading up to the meeting.
-The nomination form is not published publicly and is only available to registered members.
+The charity and non-profit organization submission form are ONLY sent to registered members by email in the weeks leading up to the meeting.
+This submission form is not published publicly and is only available to registered members.
 If you are a member who hasn’t received a nomination form, please contact us at firstname.lastname@example.org.
-If you would like to BECOME a member so you can support the wonderful and inspiring work done by local charities and non-profit organizations, please let us know.

 How do Lanark County charities and non-profit organizations get involved?